In honor of all of those earth-bound, quasi-sentient, primates that believe the world is going to end in a few days

 PL/SQL procedure successfully completed.

-Everyone with at least one free synapse can just smile and go about enjoying the day.
+Everyone retaining at least one functioning synapse can just smile and go about enjoying the day.

 Thursday 29 November, 2012